 Curb mindless eating during the holidays

-While a formal mindful eating meditation is an impractical demand during the holiday season, you can still practice moments of mindfulness throughout any meal or festivity.
-Set the intention to pay attention ahead of time, and avoid mindless eating the best you can this holiday season with these mindful eating tips.
+While a formal mindful eating meditation is not always practical, you can still practice moments of mindfulness throughout any meal.
+Set the intention to pay attention ahead of time, and avoid mindless eating the best you can this season with these mindful eating tips.

 Ground yourself before eating

-When you first sit down, take a break from socializing to become present and grounded in your body.
+When you first sit down, pause to become present and grounded in your body.
 Become aware of the bottom of your feet against the surface that they are touching.
 Pay attention to the tiny sensation as well as the warmth or coolness you feel.
 Feel free to do the same with the backs of your legs, noting how they feel against the seat of your chair.

 Check in with your body